amrHassanAbdallah/log-insights-platform/README.md

 - Real-time updates via subscriptions

 For a detailed comparison of API design choices and implementation considerations, see [API Comparison](docs/API_COMPARISON.md).

+### Technology Stack
+1. Data Ingestion Service
+Role: Reads JSON logs from S3 and writes them to a database.
+	-	Language: Node.js (TypeScript)
+	-	Tooling: AWS SDK (v3), streams & batching
+	-	Features:
+	-	Stream/batch read logs from S3
+	-	Transform & validate data
+	-	Bulk insert into database
+	-	One-step CLI script (npm run ingest)
+    - Easy to run and test locally with files...
+- Check the [ingestion service](backend/ingestor/README.md) for more details.
+2. Database
+Recommendation: PostgreSQL (via TimescaleDB or native indexes) for:
+	-	Analytical queries (group by day/week)
+	-	JSON column support for flexible schema
+	-	Easy local setup with Docker
+ - For a detailed comparison of different database options (TimescaleDB, ClickHouse, Elasticsearch, and MongoDB Time Series), see [Database Comparison](docs/DATABASE_COMPARISON.md).
+If scale demands more, ClickHouse could be a fast analytical DB — but PostgreSQL is safer for now and easier to set up/test locally and will support searching as well as aggregation later on we could either spilt the searching from the aggregation or find a solution that supports both
+3. Backend API
+**API Design: GraphQL**
+	-	Language: Node.js (TypeScript)
+	-	Features:
+      -	Query counts by day/week
+      -	Common questions/topics
+      -	Average response time metrics
+- Check the [backend service](backend/api/README.md) for more details.
+4. **Frontend**
+	-	Framework: Next.js
+	-	Charting: rechart
+	-	Features:
+	-	Search & filter logs [TBD]
+	-	View metrics via graphs
+	-	Drill into topics/errors [TBD]
+	-	Simple dashboard layout
+5. **Infrastructure**
+   - Docker containers
+   - Docker Compose for orchestration
+   - Local development environment

+### Database Schema
+Check the [database schema](docs/SCHEMA_LOGS_ANALYSIS.md) for more details.

 ## Open Questions and Considerations